getappmap/appmap-gradle-plugin/README.md

 **I have no `build/appmap` directory**
 It's likely that the agent is not running.
-Double check the `appmap` task is being explicit called and if the JVM is being forked at any point, make sure the `javaagent` argument is being propagated to the new process.
+Double check the `appmap` task is being explicitly called and if the JVM is being forked at any point, make sure the `javaagent` argument is being propagated to the new process.

 **`*.appmap.json` files are present, but appear empty or contain little data**